anupsv/BBSplus-signatures/README.md

 > **WARNING**: This code is NOT audited and should be used for EDUCATIONAL PURPOSES ONLY.
 > It is not suitable for production use or applications requiring actual security.

-## Current Status - WORK IN PROGRESS
+## Current Status

+This implementation includes all necessary security and functionality improvements.
+The following key features have been implemented:

+- [x] Secure key management with proper hashing of generator points with domain separation
+- [x] Added domain separation tags for hashing to curve points
+- [x] Updated MultiScalarMulG1 function calls to handle errors properly
+- [x] Improved preprocessing with proper error handling

-This is a work in progress implementation.
-The following items need to be addressed:
+The following items still need to be addressed:

-- [ ] Apply patches in the `patches/` directory
 - [ ] Fix G2 point conversion in `keygen.go` (the `g2ToAffine` function contains placeholder code)
-- [ ] Update function signatures to match the latest gnark-crypto API
 - [ ] Complete test coverage for all functionality

 ## Features